 Saturday saw the group take a breezy walk around the coast to Rhosili Bay then an even breezier return over the heights of Llanmadoc Hill (186m) before a choice of tea and scones at the community shop and cafe in Llanmadoc or a pint of Gower Ale at the Brittania Inn.

 On Sunday the walk took in some historical interest with Arthur’s Stone, a burial mound dating from 2500 BC and then via the Gower Way to the spectacular Three Cliffs Bay.

 Monday featured a short but pleasantly frosty walk around the headland from the bunkhouse.
 No seals but a lighthouse and plenty of birds!

-More meet photos on the Club Facebook page.
+More trip photos on the Club Facebook page.